LewisCM14/allotment_design/docs/authentication.md

 ## Authentication ADR

 Decision record for the authentication solution the application is to utilize.
-The chosen solution must adhere to the OAuth2 and OIDC standards and as with all other aspects of the application the must run on Linux based operating systems and be free for commercial use.
+The chosen solution, as with all other aspects of the application, must run on Linux based operating systems and be free for commercial use.
 Whilst integrating with the modular architecture and able to scale appropriately.
 It must also be able to run alongside FastAPI & PostgreSQL in a PWA that utilizes a modern front end framework for its user interface.

 !!! success "**Outcome**"

-    - **OAuth2 with Json Web Tokens (JWT)**
+    - **Json Web Tokens (JWT)**

         - Users will authenticate with a email and password.
 The backend is to then issue a JWT token that the client includes in subsequent requests.
 This token contains users claims and is verified on each request.
 This method of stateless authentication is well suited to scalable APIs however it does require the management of JWT on the client side.

         - fastapi.security and Authlib are packages within the FastAPI ecosystem that supports this method of authorization.

             !!! info
-                PyJWT is a lightweight alternative to Authlib, however it does not currently handle OAuth2 providers, excluding it from consideration in this use case.
+                PyJWT is a lightweight alternative to Authlib, however it does not currently handle OAuth2 providers, excluding it from consideration in this use case as an external OAuth2 provider might be desirable in the future.
 Authlib also provides excellent offline capabilities in line with product requirements.

 ??? abstract "**Alternatives**"